 Top Languages on YouTube in Numbers

 When discussing the languages used on YouTube, the natural place to start is regions.
 Though it is not a hard rule, you can generally tie the most used languages on YouTube to the countries that use the platform the most.
 Let’s take a look at the top five countries by YouTube views.
-(Source)

 Now, on the face of it, it might seem pretty obvious why English is the most used language.
 After all, English is the primary language of the United States, and the US is responsible for almost twice as many views as India—the next country on the list.
 There is more to it, however.

 Firstly, you will notice that the United Kingdom is third on that list, and their native language is also English.
-So, if we redo this top five list by native language, rather than country, it becomes a top four;

 The first table was quite lopsided, but now you will note that English language nations combined are responsible for more YouTube views than the rest of the top five nations combined.
 But let’s go even deeper.
 India, which was part of the British Empire in the not-too-distant past, boasts an estimated 10% of its population can speak English.
 Given that India is the second-most populous nation in the world after China, that’s quite a considerable chunk of people.
 Moving on to Brazil, around 7% of their population list English as a significant language.
 For Thailand, over a quarter of the population speak English.